marsbard/grua/README.md

 ## Why another composition tool?

-`docker-compose` is a great tool if you want to build microservices, and you have well behaved containers that can tolerate dependent services not being readily available, but in the real world, when you are dockerising a complex monolithic application, you might find that if containers come up out of order that even when the dependencies become available, the target application fails to start properly.
+`docker-compose` is a great tool if you want to build microservices, and you have well behaved containers that can tolerate depended-upon services not being readily available, but in the real world, when you are dockerising a complex monolithic application, you might find that if containers come up out of order that even when the dependencies become available, the target application fails to start properly.

-So `grua` adds explicit dependency ordering to container composition, by use of
-[`before`](#attrs-deps-before) and [`after`](#attrs-deps-after) attributes in container
+So `grua` adds explicit dependency ordering to container composition, by use of [`before`](#attrs-deps-before) and [`after`](#attrs-deps-after) attributes in container configuration.
-configuration.
 Furthermore, rather than just firing the next container as soon as docker has started the previous one, you can wait for a specific message in the log output before starting the next container.
 This can give you confidence that each dependency is ready before starting your main application.

 Additionally you get the capability to use any data you can find from `docker inspect` on an already running container within the configuration of another container, typically that looks like this: